whosonfirst/go-whosonfirst-spatial-atproto/README.md

 ![](docs/images/go-whosonfirst-spatial-atproto-piptile.png)

+As mentioned it is expected that clients will use this data to perform an actual point-in-polygon request, with exact coordinates, on-device.
+The details of how that happens are out of scope of this document.

 #### Notes

 Should it be possible to filter (or exclude) results by placetype?
 Probably.

-As written this endpoint returns records encoded as a Who's On First [StandardPlacesResult](https://github.com/whosonfirst/go-whosonfirst-spr/blob/main/spr.go) (SPR).
-The goal behind the `SPR` was to define a minimum set of properties to be able to perform three functions:

-1. Provide a minimum amount of data for filtering: placetype, is_current, etc.
-2. Display a map with a point (centroid) and/or bounding box and a label.
-3. Define URIs and endpoints where additional data may be retrieved.

-The use of the `SPR` in these responses is not to advocate for the use of the Who's On First `SPR` in ATProto/Geo responses but only to try and identify which properties a client may need to meet user-needs.
+As written this endpoint returns records encoded as a GeoJSON FeatureCollection.
+The use of GeoJSON in these responses is not to advocate for the format in ATProto/Geo responses but only to try and identify which properties a client may need to meet user-needs.
 For example, a "placetype" attribute to allow filtering for privacy or security reasons.

 As mentioned earlier the `SPR` is not a good fit for this operation since it only returns bounding boxes and not actually geometries necessary to perform a point-in-polygon operation on device.